dylanpomeroy/food-scraper/README.md

 ## Description

-A NextJS app that parses the goodfood recipe page urls provided and generates a markdown shopping list and recipe details
+A NextJS app that parses the goodfood recipes selected and generates a markdown shopping list including recipe details

 ## Run development